20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 [^onlythemetrictensor]: This is generally never true of any other object, and $  A^{\mu\nu} = (A_{\mu\nu})^{-1} $ is likely a mistake

-The metric tensor is responsible for many things, and general relativity is in part the study of this fundamental object.
+The metric tensor is responsible for many things, and one of its responsibilities is raising and lowering indices.
 To raise an index, we do it as such:

 $$ v^\mu = g^{\mu\nu} v_\nu $$